Multimodal Affective States Recognition Based on Multiscale CNNs and Biologically Inspired Decision Fusion Model: Methods

+The details of the High Scale CNN and the Low Scale CNN in the Multiscale CNNs are shown in Table \ref{MultiCNN}.

-The 3D convolutional neural network model is used for emotion recognition based on EEG signals.
-The architecture of the 3D convolutional neural network model contains two convolution layers, each followed by a max-pooling layer, and a fully-connected layer.
-A detailed illustration of the architecture is shown in Fig.\ref{Model_3D}.
-The input size is 9x9x128, the 9x9 is the 2D electrode topological structure and the 128 is the number of the consecutive time sample point processed at once.
-The kernel size of the convolution layer is 3x3x4, which means the spatial-temporal features are generated based on a local topology of 3x3 and a time period of 4-time sample points.
-To prevent missing information of input data, the zero-padding be used in each convolutional layers.
+The High Scale CNN which we proposed in \cite{IJCNN2020} is used for EEG-based affective states recognition.
+The architecture of the High Scale CNN contains two convolution layers.
+Each of them is followed by a max-pooling layer, and a fully-connected layer.
+The input size is 128x9x9, the 9x9 is the 2D electrode topological structure and the 128 is the number of the consecutive time sample point processed at once.
+The kernel size of the convolution layer is 4x3x3, which means the spatial-temporal features are generated based on a local topology of 3x3 and a time period of 4-time sample points.
 The RELU activation function is used after the convolution operation.
-The pooling size of a max-pooling layer is 1x1x2 which used to reduce the data size in the temporal dimension and improve the robustness of extracted features.
+The pooling size of a max-pooling layer is 2x1x1 which is used to reduce the data size in the temporal dimension and improve the robustness of extracted features.
+To prevent missing information of input data, the zero-padding is used in each convolutional and pooling layers.
 The numbers of feature maps in the first and second convolutional layers are 32 and 64 respectively.
 Before passing the 64 resulting feature maps to the fully-connected layer, the output feature maps are reshaped in a vector.
 The fully-connected layer maps the feature maps into a final feature vector of 1024.
 And a dropout regularization after fully connected layers used to avoid overfitting.
-The N in the output layer means the numbers of the label in the task.
+The output size is 4, which is equal to the number of labels in the task.